 Why Work with CDME

-CDME's mission is to enhance American competitiveness through the introduction of new technology.
+CDME’s mission is to enhance the manufacturing competitiveness of the United States.

 The center employs two dozen industry hardened experts with over 425 years of combined engineering experience.
 With access to more than $12 million in manufacturing equipment, engineers are capable of advancing projects involving: